 - 3 tbsp black sesame seeds paste *1

 - 60 g brown sugar (1/2 cup) *2

 - 1 egg

-Combine sesame seed paste mixture and flour with a whisk.
-Ensure you do not over mix it, rather mix until just combined.
+- Combine sesame seed paste mixture and flour with a whisk.
+Ensure you do not over mix it.
+Continue to mix until it is just combined.

 - Using an ice cream scoop, divide the mixture evenly to the lined ramekins.

 - Steam the mixture in a steamer for 12 minutes.